Herb-Roasted Trout in Grape Leaves Recipe

 Posted on 6th of April, 2011 by Lévana

 Grape leaves are delightful, not only for stuffing but for wrapping fish or chicken, leaving you with a moist and fragrant dish.
-I love to serve this fish as a main course on Passover lunches, and give my family and guests a break from the rich meat dinner fare, but of course you can cut it right across and serve it as a first course.
+This dish is overlaid with my favorite Moroccan flavors.
+I love to serve this fish as a main course on Passover lunches and other long holidays, and give my family and guests a break from the rich meat dinner fare, but of course you can cut it right across and serve it as a first course.
 Please note the recipe has no salt listed anywhere, so as to mitigate the saltiness of the brine the grape leaves are preserved in.

 1/4 cup olive oil, plus a little more for brushing on the tops